mozmeao/platform-docs/docs/redirects.md

 # Managing Redirects {: #redirects }

-We have a redirects app in bedrock that makes it easier to add and manage redirects.
+We have a redirects app in both Bedrock and Springfield that makes it easier to add and manage redirects.
 Due to the size, scope, and history of mozilla.org we have quite a lot of redirects.
 If you need to add or manage redirects read on.

 ## Add a redirect

+_This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too._

 You should add redirects in the app that makes the most sense.
 For example, if the source URL is `/firefox/...` then the `bedrock.firefox` app is the best place.
 Redirects are added to a `redirects.py` file within the app.
 If the app you want to add redirects to doesn't have such a file, you can create one and it will automatically be discovered and used by bedrock as long as said app is in the `INSTALLED_APPS` setting (see `bedrock/mozorg/redirects.py` as an example).